rationalis-petra/hydra/README.md

 ```
 (defn inc (x) (+ x 1))
 ```

-The language also has macros, ffi and modules.
-I am currently working on the [wiki](https://github.com/rationalis-petra/hydra/wiki).

 # Try it out
 The project uses [cmake](https://cmake.org/) to build, and [conan](https://conan.io/) for dependencies.
 To install: